diku-dk/hpps-e2020-pub/unix.md

 should use LLDB (`lldb`), which has equivalent functionality for our purposes, and almost the same commands.
-[See this GDB to LLDB command map](https://lldb.llvm.org/use/map.html), and note that you likely need only a small fraction of these commands for CompSys.
+[See this GDB to LLDB command map](https://lldb.llvm.org/use/map.html), and note that you likely need only a small fraction of these commands for HPPS.

 ### Valgrind